fyziktom/VirtualEconomyFramework/README.md

 Here you can download first pre-beta pre-build.
 It is preset to work with SQLite Db (created automatically after start if not exists).

-Actual version now supports signing and sending transactions without QT Wallet.
+Actual version now supports signing and sending transactions even without QT Wallet.
 It works as independent Wallet for Neblio now.

 For details about setting of VEconomy application please read the VEconomy [Application Readme](https://github.com/fyziktom/VirtualEconomyFramework/tree/main/VirtualEconomyFramework/VEconomy#veconomy-application).
+For using please visit the [Wiki](https://github.com/fyziktom/VirtualEconomyFramework/wiki)

 Here you can download the app: